yahiro07/resin/README.md

 resulting vdom of a function component. css() takes a string literal.
 The syntax of css text is basically compatible to SCSS.
 Multi-stage nesting is supported.

-`solidify()` internally creates a unique className for the css and add the className prop to the vdom.
-It also creates a converted css texts prefixed with the className.
+`solidify()` internally creates a unique class name for the css and add the class prop to the vdom.
+It also creates a converted css texts prefixed with the class selector.
 The css definitions are collected and they are awaiting for the emission.

 ### Embed collected CSS to the page